esh6597/tristanc-portfolio/README.md

 # About

 This website was made for a client who agreed to show its code for demonstration purposes.
 It's a quick setup to deploy full static websites.
 Still a work in progress, but I wanted to show some code I've been using for freelance purposes.
+Special thanks to Tristan Carmichael for being supportive in the work on his project.

 #### General Workflow
 - Scaffold Express file structure and add dependencies